Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: Introduction

 \section{Introduction}

-Evans \cite{ev1} introduced, twenty years ago, a class of zero-range processes which exhibit condensation.
-These dynamics describe the evolutions of particles on a finite or countably infinite set $S$.
-The dynamics is conservative, particles are not created or annihilated, and it condensates in the sense that a macroscopic proportion of particles tend to accumulate on a single site.
+More than twenty years ago, stochastic dynamics which exhibit condensation \cite{DGC98, ev1} have been introduced.
+These dynamics describe a conservative evolution of particles on a finite or countably infinite set $S$.
+Despite the fact that no particles are created nor annihilated, the system condensates in the sense that a macroscopic proportion of particles sit on a single site provided the density exceeds a critical value \cite{jmp, gss, al, agl, xu}.

-The condensation can be observed at the level of the stationary states.
-As the total number of particles is conserved and the dynamics is irreducible, for each density $\rho$ in a set of possible densities $I$, there exists a unique stationary state, indexed by $\rho$.
-It has been shown, in several different contexts \cite{ev1, jmp, gss, al, BL3, agl}, that the stationary state is concentrated on sets of configurations in which a macroscopic proportion of particles sit on a single site.